What Are the Types of Trauma?

 Medical trauma can occur in two separate instances.
 The first is through an event that leaves a person injured enough to need medical treatment (i.e. a car crash).
 The second is the medical treatment itself. ¹²

-Most of the time, people who experience a medical trauma have a psychological reaction to the following:
+Most of the time, people who experience a medical trauma have a psychological reaction to:

 • Frightening or invasive treatment experience